Syringe Services Program (SSP) Overview

 What organizations are operating this SSP?

-The Allen County Department of Health in partnership with the Positive Resource Connection, Clean Slate, Park Center, Bowen Center and Fort Wayne Recovery operates the SSP.
+The Allen County Department of Health in partnership with the Positive Resource Connection, Clean Slate, Park Center and Bowen Center operates the SSP.

-Is 4817 New Haven Avenue the only location of the SSP?
+Is 4817 New Haven Ave. the only location of the SSP?
 Are there other locations?

 Currently, yes.
 No other locations will be available at this time.